Branching brownian motion conditioned on large level sets: Introduction

-\begin{remark} In contrast to Theorems \ref{thm-CondOverlap} and \ref{thm-CondMaxs}, without conditioning, the overlap converges in distribution, and the maximal position exhibits a ballistic spreading speed $\sqrt{2}< v$.
+\begin{remark} In contrast to Theorems \ref{thm-CondOverlap} and \ref{thm-CondMaxs}, without conditioning, the overlap converges in distribution, and the maximal position exhibits a ballistic spreading speed $\sqrt{2}$ which is strictly smaller than $v$, see \eqref{eq-HS-maximum}.
 More precisely, we will prove in Lemma \ref{lem-overlap} that

 And the limiting distribution has no mass at infinity: $ \lim\limits_{r \to \infty}\lim\limits_{t \to \infty} \P( \mathscr{R}(u^{1}_{t},u^{2}_{t}) \geq r ) = 0 $.
 Additionally, it is well-known that $M_{t}$ satisfies (see for example \cite{Bramson83,Aidekon13,BDZ16})